bitid/bitid/bip70_extension.md

 </pre>

 Additional fields:
-- bitid_challenge : bitid uri proposed as a challenge.
-May be used to negociate a bitid token which will be used by the customer to access resources.
+- bitid_challenge : BitID uri proposed as a challenge.
+May be used to negociate a BitID token which will be used by the customer to access resources.

 Note:
 - Server needs to manage a extended delay for this kind of challenge (more than default 10 minutes)